iTwin/itwinjs-core/docs/learning/iModelHub/iModels/CreateiModel.md

 # iModel creation

 To start working with iModelHub an iModel for a [Project]($clients) has to be created.
 End users should usually create the iModel for a Project through iModelHub website.
-It's possible to use [BriefcaseIModelDb.create]($backend) to create an empty iModel and upload it to iModelHub.
+It's possible to use [BriefcaseDb.create]($backend) to create an empty iModel and upload it to iModelHub.
 It's also possible to upload an existing standalone iModel file through [IModelHandler.create]($clients).

 ## iModel initialization